FREE BLACKWORK COURSE · LESSON ONE

 Lay your coaster on top of your work and draw a pencil line around the outside onto the back of your fabric.
 Cut, then run a thin line of Fray Check along your cut edge and leave to dry.
 Trim to fit if necessary.

-A photo of a set of coasters made by a site visitorA visitor to the site, LuAnne, shared her photo of her gorgeous multi-coloured blackwork coasters.
+A visitor to the site, LuAnne, shared her gorgeous multi-coloured blackwork coasters

 Best if you want to show off the neat, almost-reversible back.
 This method has the advantage of covering your stitching for protection.

-Optional liner: If you prefer to hide thread tails slightly or brighten the design, cut a liner (lightweight interfacing, or vellum) to the same size.
+Method: If you prefer to hide thread tails slightly or brighten the design, cut a liner (lightweight interfacing, or vellum) to the same size.
 Place it behind the stitching.
-A couple of tiny dots of acid‑free tape in the corners keep layers aligned if the interfacing is not iron-on.
+A couple of tiny dots of acid-free tape in the corners keep layers aligned if the interfacing is not iron-on.

+Wipe the inside of the coaster to make sure there is no dust or lint trapped.
 Assemble by turning the coaster upside down, slipping in the stitched piece and then pushing in the plastic backing.
 All done!

 Great when you don't have coaster hardware or want a hand-finished look.

-Apply fusible web to the back of your work, following the manufacturers instructions.
+Apply fusible web to the back of your work, following the manufacturer's instructions.
 Use a pressing cloth if desired.
 Peel off the paper backing once cool.

 The fusible backing helps to prevent your fabric fraying.